rnentjes/Simple-jdbc-statistics/readme.md

   jdbc:secstat:&lt;settings&gt;:
 ```

-Use the credentials in your jdbc properties to login
+Use the same credentials as in your jdbc properties to login.

 Start your application and goto: http://&lt;host app is running on&gt;:18080/